Whistle Blowers Protection Act, 2011: Legislative progress

 In order to receive a complain against alleged corruption and to protect the person making such a complain, the Government introduced "The Public Interest Disclosure and Protection to Persons Making the Disclosure Bill, 2010" in the Lok Sabha on 26 August 2010.
 The Bill was referred to the Department Related Parliamentary Standing Committee.
 The recommendations by the committee were considered and amendments made.
-In June 2011, a parliamentary panel recommended that ministers, the higher judiciary, security organisations, defence and intelligence forces and regulatory authorities be brought under the whistleblowers' protection bill to check corruption and the willful misuse of power.
+In June 2011, a parliamentary panel recommended that ministers, the higher judiciary, security organisations, defence and intelligence forces and regulatory authorities be brought under the whistle blowers' protection bill to check corruption and the wilful misuse of power.
 The bill was passed by the Lok Sabha on 27 December 2011.
 The Bill came up for consideration in the Rajya Sabha on 14 August 2012 during the Monsoon Session, 2012.
 Though the Bill was listed on a number of days but could not be taken up for discussion in the Monsoon Session.
 Notices for moving motion for consideration and passing of the Bill and for moving official amendments were also given to the Rajya Sabha Secretariat during the Winter Session, 2012, Budget Session, 2013 and Monsoon Session, 2013 of Parliament, respectively, but the Bill could not be taken up.
 Notices for moving official amendments as well as for consideration and passing of the Bill were again sent to the Rajya Sabha during the Winter Session, 2013 of Parliament.
 The Bill was finally passed by the Rajya Sabha on 21 February 2014.
 The Bill received the President's assent on 9 May 2014.
 However, the Act has not yet come into force, because amendments pertaining to safeguards against certain disclosures relevant to national security could not be incorporated, as the bill was passed on the last working day of the 15th Lok Sabha.
-With these amendments, the Government brought in the Whistle Blowers Protection (Amendment) Bill, 2015 which the Lok Sabha passed on May 13, 2015.
+With these amendments, the Government brought in the Whistle Blowers Protection (Amendment) Bill, 2015 which the Lok Sabha passed on 13 May 2015.
 But the bill failed in Rajya Sabha and lapsed when the 16th Lok Sabha got dissolved in May 2019.
 Thereafter, the Government claimed that the Act was adequate, even without the amendments.
 On 10 March 2017, another amendment bill was personally introduced by an M.P., which was not passed and finally lapsed.